AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ### About Rules in the Dynamic Media Viewers extension {#about-rules-in-the-dynamic-media-viewers-extension}

 In the Rule editor, the extension adds new configuration options for the Events editor.
-Also the provides an option to manually reference event parameters in the Action editor as a short-hand option instead of using preconfigured Data Elements.
+Also the editor provides an option to manually reference event parameters in the Action editor as a short-hand option instead of using preconfigured Data Elements.

 #### About the Events editor {#about-the-events-editor}

-In the Event editor, the Dynamic Media Viewers extension adds a new **[!UICONTROL Event Type]** called **[!UICONTROL Viewer Event]**.
+In the Event editor, the Dynamic Media Viewers extension adds an **[!UICONTROL Event Type]** called **[!UICONTROL Viewer Event]**.

 When selected, the Event editor renders the drop-down **[!UICONTROL Dynamic Media Viewer events]**, listing all the available events that are supported by Dynamic Media viewers.